 Low Pile Carpet

 If you love the softness and comfort of carpeting, keep in mind that low pile rugs are preferable to higher pile carpets which easily trap dust and dirt in their longer fibers.
-Wall to wall carpets should be vacuumed faithfully, cleaned and sanitized according to manufacturer’s instructions.
+Wall to wall carpets should be vacuumed faithfully, cleaned according to manufacturer’s instructions.
 A professional carpet cleaning can help to eliminate allergens by removing dust and dirt embedded in your rugs.
 Washable areas rugs are another good choice for allergy sufferers, and can be placed over a more allergy friendly flooring choice.

 Although linoleum and vinyl may be viewed as interchangeable, they are made of different materials.
 Both vinyl and linoleum are flat surface materials, but vinyl is basically a versatile, man-made plastic.
 Linoleum, which is made from linseed oil, is considered a more eco-friendly and allergy-friendly option.
 The smooth, flat surface makes this flooring type easy to keep clean.
 Linoleum costs more than vinyl, but for those with allergies, the price difference may be acceptable.

 No matter which type of flooring you choose, you must keep it clean and limit indoor allergens.
-To help maintain your flooring and reduce the allergens in your home, ZEROREZ®’s EMPOWERED WATER™ is a nontoxic solution that safely cleans all living surfaces.
+To help maintain your flooring and reduce the allergens in your home, ZEROREZ®’s Powered WATER™ is a nontoxic solution that safely cleans all living surfaces.
 Scheduling a professional cleaning is simple and you’ll be amazed at the difference in your flooring after one quick service.